 We want to make sure that your personal information is accurate and up-to-date.
 You may ask us to correct or remove information about you that is not accurate.
 You may also ask us to delete any of your personal data once your account on the website has closed.

 Generally, you may delete any content you upload to our website.
 If you wish to deactivate your account, you may do so through the My Account page.
-Removed content may persist in backup copies for a reasonable period of time and as necessary to comply with our legal obligations.
-Even after removal from our website, content may continue to be viewable on search engines and other sites that may have cached (or copied) the information when it was on our website.
-Where you make use of the interactive features of our website, you may not be able to remove such communications.
+Removed content may persist in backup copies for a reasonable period of time.
+This may result necessary to comply with our legal obligations.

 Access to information

 The Act gives you the right to access information held about you.
-Your right of access can be exercised in accordance with the Act.
-Any access request is subject to a fee of £10 to meet our costs in providing you with details of the information we hold about you.
+You can exercise your right of access in accordance with the Act.
+Any access request is subject to a fee of £10 to meet our costs in providing you with details.
+The details regards only the information we hold about you.

 Check this page regularly to ensure you are aware of the most recent version.